box/box-windows-sdk-v2/docs/metadata-cascade-policies.md

 client.MetadataCascadePolicyManager.ForceApplyCascadePolicyAsync(policyId, conflictResolution);
 ```

-The conflict_resolution field can be set to either none which will preserve the existing value on the file, and overwrite, which will force-apply the cascade policy's value over any existing value.
+The conflict_resolution field can be set to either none which will preserve the existing value on the file, or overwrite, which will force-apply the cascade policy's value over any existing value.